shannontuohey12/application-tracker/README.md

-# 📋 Job/Internship Application Tracker
+#  Job/Internship Application Tracker

-A simple, clean, and responsive React application to help you **track, manage, and update your internship or job applications** in one place.
+A simple, clean, and responsive React application to help you track, manage, and update your internship or job applications in one place.
 Perfect for staying organized during your search for opportunities.

----

 ## Features